 Despite the apparent advantage of having more than one language to engage in our work, this course has no prerequisites and its does not exclude monolinguals.
 When we talk about the cultural contributions, the headiness and the struggles of bi- or multi-lingual individuals, it will be invaluable to have interlocutors who think they live only in one language.

 Fall semester.
-Lecturer B. Sánchez-Eppler.2014-15: Not offered
+Lecturer B. Sánchez-Eppler.2016-17: Offered in Fall 2016

 Politics seems almost unimaginable without secrecy and lying.
 From the noble lie of Plato's Republic to the controversy about former President Clinton's "lying" in the Monica Lewinsky case, from the use of secrecy in today's war against terrorism to the endless spinning of political campaigns, from President John Kennedy's behavior during the Cuban missile crisis to cover-ups concerning pedophile priests in the Catholic church, from Freud's efforts to decode the secrets beneath civilized life to contemporary exposés of the private lives of politicians, politics and deception seem to go hand-in-hand.
 This course investigates how the practices of politics are informed by the keeping and telling of secrets, and the telling and exposing of lies.
 We will address such questions as: When, if ever, is it right to lie or to breach confidences?
 When is it right to expose secrets and lies?
 Is it necessary to be prepared to lie in order to advance the cause of justice?
 Or, must we do justice justly?
 When is secrecy really necessary and when is it merely a pretext for Machiavellian manipulation?
 Are secrecy and deceit more prevalent in some kinds of political systems than in others?
 As we explore those questions we will discuss the place of candor and openness in politics and social life; the relationship between the claims of privacy (e.g., the closeting of sexual desire) and secrecy and deception in public arenas; conspiracy theories as they are applied to politics; and the importance of secrecy in the domains of national security and law enforcement.
 We will examine the treatment of secrecy and lying in political theory as well as their appearance in literature and popular culture, for example Mr. Smith Goes to Washington, Primary Colors, Schindler's List and The Insider.